adrianhoehne/Sf2_Batch_Recording/README.md

 Welcome Screen :)

-Note, this will take a long time.
+Note, this will take a long time and it will not really work when your mac goes to sleep.
+I will use caffeinate -dim for it.
+It will be automatically killed on end of the script but if break the script with ctrl-c you have to kill caffeinate yourself.

 A simple example:

 This script needs about 1 second to run.
 Because of waiting till fluidsynth is started and sendmidi is connected.
 This will happen every note.